snotskie/ttrpg/md/index.md

 To perform a Delayed Attack:

 1. **Set Trigger and Stat:** The Attacker describes the Attack and what condition would activate it.
 If the Delayed Attack is violent, the Stat it targets is Hurry.
-Otherwise, the targeted Stat is determined between the Attacker and the GM.
+Otherwise, the targeted Stat is determined at table discretion.
-2. **Attack Difficulty:** By default, the Check below is Easy.
-The Attacker's Aptitudes and Specializations, at the time the trigger is set, may increase the difficulty.
-Other effects or situations, at GM discretion, may also affect the difficulty.
+2. **Attack Difficulty:** By default, the Check below is Normal.
+The Attacker's Apts, Specs, and Vulns, at the time the trigger is set, may modify the difficulty.
+Other effects or situations, at table discretion, may modify the difficulty further.
 3. **Defend:** When the trigger is activated, the Defender uses the targeted Stat to perform a Check to determine success guarding against the triggered effect.
 If the Check fails, the Attack succeeds without boon or bust.

 ### Blessings